Performance considerations

 CARTO Builder strives to load data in the most efficient format for optimal visualization performance.
 Depending on the size of the data source, different mechanisms and performance recommendations are applied:

-Up to large datasets and SQL Queries: These include simple features, SQL query sources, and spatial indexes.
+: These include simple features, SQL query sources, and spatial indexes.
 Data is loaded progressively as vector tiles generated dynamically via SQL queries to your data warehouse, optimizing performance while maintaining responsiveness.

-Very large datasets: For large datasets, tilesets are pre-generated to handle high data volumes efficiently.
+: For large datasets, tilesets are pre-generated to handle high data volumes efficiently.
 This method is ideal for complex geometries or extensive datasets, ensuring high-performance visualizations.

 For all SQL queries, spatial index source types and datasets bigger than the limits in the chart above, data is loaded progressively as vector tiles, a method named Dynamic Tiling.
 These tiles will be dynamically generated via SQL queries pushed down to your data warehouse and rendered client-side as you pan the map.